 We record the data you enter in our Contact Us form securely.
 We then pass that data securely to the part of the organisation responsible for responding to your query.

-When you fill in our Contact Us form to request help and support, (for example, with a mental health, relationship, financial, caring or other such query), and you have provided the bank you or your partner are connected with, your data will be recorded in our CRM system so that we can provide you with the support you have requested.
+When you fill in our Contact Us form to request help and support (for example, with a mental health, relationship, financial, caring or other such query), and you have provided the bank you or your partner are connected with, your data will be recorded in our Customer Relationship Database (CRM) system so that we can provide you with the support you have requested.

 A member of staff will contact you using the data that you have provided to us for that purpose.
 And if necessary, and you agree, your data may be shared with a third party data processor, acting on our behalf, to provide you with support.